General-Tao-Ventures/cartha-cli/docs/COMMANDS.md

   - Hotkey address
   - Slot UID
   - State (active, verified, pending, unknown)
-  - EVM address(es) used for locking
+  - EVM Addresses - Shows all EVM addresses used across your positions:
-  - Password issued status (yes/no)
-  - Password issued timestamp (if applicable)
+    - Single address: Shows full address
+    - 2-3 addresses: Shows all addresses (one per line)
+    - 4+ addresses: Shows count (e.g., "4 addresses") with details in pool table below

 - **Active Pools Table** (if pools exist):
+  - **Each row represents one lock position**
-  - Pool name (human-readable, e.g., "EURUSD", "BTCUSDC")
+  - Pool name (human-readable, e.g., "BTCUSD", "ETHUSD")
   - Amount locked (USDC)
+  - Pending amount (for top-ups active in next epoch)
   - Lock days
   - Expiration date with days remaining countdown
     - ⚠ Red warning if < 7 days remaining
     - ⚠ Yellow warning if < 15 days remaining
   - Status (Active / In Next Epoch)
-  - EVM address used for that pool
+  - EVM address used for that specific position
+  - **Note**: Multiple rows may show the same Pool ID if you have positions using different EVM addresses

 - **Reminders:**
   - Lock expiration behavior